The Rundown is where I recollect and wrap-up stuff every two months. Check out other wrap-up posts here.

-Not going in the same university as your boyfriend is not the end of the world, Lara Jean.
+Not going to the same university as your boyfriend is not the end of the world, Lara Jean.

 Now let’s discuss a victory in Korean Cinema.
 Space Sweepers (승리호, lit.
 Spaceship Victory) really swept everyone away.
 This was Song Joong Ki’s return to the big screen after The Battleship Island.
 Okay, so yes I was excited because it’s Joong Ki, but the other actors in the cast got me excited as well!
 Besides, this was marketed as the first Korean Film set in space so everyone was really looking forward to it.

 Along with Song Joong Ki, who plays Pilot Kim Tae Ho, stars Kim Tae Ri (The Handmaiden) as Captain Jang, Jin Seon Kyu (Extreme Job) as Mechanic Tiger Park, Yoo Hae Jin (Confidential Assignment) as Bubs / Eobdongi, Park Ye Rin as Dorothy / Kot-nim, and Richard Armitage as James Sullivan.

 No spoilers, but I was honestly blown away with the VFX and the plot was executed well in my opinion.
 It received pretty positive reviews so I think Director Jo Sung Hee’s brainchild for almost a decade really paid off.
 The movie was multi-lingual too which is why I think it was received well globally.